Questions? Give Us A Call.

 If pH is in the correct range, the plants can absorb all the nutrients they need.
 If it falls outside the right range, they can no longer absorb all nutrients.

 In order to manage pH and keep it within the correct range you need to get yourself a pH control kit.

-Here's a very thorough article on managing pH.
+Here's a very thorough article on watering and measuring pH.

 A lot of first-time growers will just get some soil from outside and pick up any old bag of fertilizer.

 They might get lucky, but probably not.

 Soil needs to have the correct pH (see previous point), so test any soil where the pH value is unknown.

 As for fertilizer, you're best off using a set made specifically for cannabis.

 All fertilizers have a NPK ratio displayed on the bag.
 The 'N' stands for Nitrogen, the 'P' for Phosphorous and the 'K' for Potassium.

 Marijuana plants need a different ratio during flowering than at other times (higher in phosphorous during flowering; higher in nitrogen during other grow cycles), so you can't use the same fertilizer throughout the grow.